nextpyp/prismpyp/docs/metadata.md

-# Evaluation of Aldolase micrographs from (EMPIAR-10379)
+# Evaluation of Aldolase Micrographs from EMPIAR-10379

 This tutorial shows how to analyze 1,118 motion corrected micrographs of rabbit muscle aldolase from [EMPIAR-10379](https://www.ebi.ac.uk/empiar/EMPIAR-10379/).

-## 1. Preparing Input Data
+## 1. Prepare Input Data

 First, we need to create a **metadata table** used for prismPYP training and embedding generation containing information about microscope parameters, CTF statistics, and motion information for all micrographs in the dataset.

-In genreal, you can build metadata using either **nextPYP preprocessing outputs** or **cryoSPARC outputs**, but for this example we will use pre-calculated results.
+In general, you can build metadata using either **nextPYP preprocessing outputs** or **cryoSPARC outputs**, but for this example we will use pre-calculated results.

 ### 🧪 Download the Test Data

-We will download the `example_data.tar.gz` archive from [Zenodo](https://doi.org/10.5281/zenodo.17161604), which contains micrograph and power-spectrum images plus all the necessary metadata.
+We will download the `example_data.tar.gz` archive from [Zenodo](https://doi.org/10.5281/zenodo.17161604), which contains micrograph and power-spectrum images plus all the necessary metadata:

 ```bash
 mkdir example_data